BeerPoldet/todo-mern-graphql/README.md

 - React components
 - Redux store

-Only in boundary components will have `__tests__` folder beside. and the test is aiming only the component task. for instance, Redux reducers job is to transform incoming `state` and `action` into `nextState`. then just test only its purpose.
+Only in boundary components will have `__tests__` folder beside. and the test is aiming only the component task. for instance, Redux reducers job is to transform incoming `state` and `action` into `nextState`. then just test only if the input `state` and `action` are specified then it should return expecting `nextState`.

 ---
 ###  Author